- Llançà

 - Peralada Castle - Museu

-- Santa Maria de Vilabertran
+- House of canons of Santa Maria de Vilabertran

 - elBulli1846 museum (Roses)